MalloZup/galaxy-ci/README.md

 # galaxy-botkins

-some usefull code for automation ci testing (jenkins related,github)
+Some usefull code for automation ci testing (jenkins related,github).

+The ```git``` repo will contain some code for accessing the githubapi, and do some operations, like list prs, update status etc.